MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

 If your driver calls [**WppRecorderLogCreate**](/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate) to create additional log handles, it is possible to enable timestamps for some log handles but not others.

-Then you need to add a single line to the driver code for each log handle that should use timestamps.
+To do this you need to add a single line to the driver code for each log handle that should use timestamps.
 For a code example, see [**WppRecorderLogCreate**](/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate).

 > [!NOTE]